ian-h-chamberlain/forkgit/README.md

 1. Clone this repository.

-2. Locally, create empty directories corresponding to git checkout directories on the remote server.
+2. For each git checkout on the remote server, create a directory locally and create a file `.gitfork` inside with these contents (replacing values within `<>`):

-3. Adjust checkouts.json to map these directories.
-The format is
    ```
-   "<path to empty dir on local machine>":
+   remote-host = <remote machine's hostname>
-       ["<server hostname>", "<path to git checkout dir on server>"]
+   remote-root = <absolute path to git checkout on the remote machine>
    ```
-   (remember to append a comma to all entries but the last)

 4. In the Fork Git preferences, add this repository's `bin/git` as a custom git instance.

-5. Open one of the empty directories that you mapped in checkouts.json
+5. Open the directories that represent the git checkouts on the remote machine in Fork.

 To speed up interaction with remote checkouts, you can configure SSH multiplexing